Professorship for Resource Economics

 Recent Publications

-Verifying the Day-Ahead Power Price Drivers and Projecting the Future Under High Energy and Carbon Prices: A Machine Learning Approach, with Shiva Madadkhani, accepted, Energy Economics, 2023
+Verifying the Day-Ahead Power Price Drivers and Projecting the Future Under High Energy and Carbon Prices: A Machine Learning Approach, with Shiva Madadkhani, Energy Economics, 2024

 A Global Energy System Perspective on Hydrogen Trade: A Framework For the Market Color and the Size Analysis, with Bridget R. Scanlon and Sofia A. Berdysheva, Applied Energy 330, 120267, 2023